Nuh-h/Jester/README.md

 You can clone the repo as usual but you will need a `postgreSQL` instance running.
 You can update credential details on `appsettings.{environment}.json` files.
 I recommend using docker for installing the db, just make sure you expose to the same network as the app (usually, your host machine).

-Feel free to swap out PostgresSQL for other ORMs that EF Core supports.
+Feel free to swap out PostgresSQL for other DBs that EF Core supports.

 ## Features